ecampbell565/bluemix-starter-api-node/README.md

-# Project Title
-IBM Bluemix Node Starter API
+# IBM Bluemix Node Starter API

 ### Description
 Basic node application to be deployed on IBM Bluemix